Liverpool’s second season in the Premier League in 1993/94 was one which returned little success, but it heralded the arrival of God.

 The standing Kop’s last Liverpool goal…

-It was not a screamer, nor was it one which sealed an incredible comeback – it was much simpler, it was from the spot with all three points on the line.
+It was not a screamer, nor was it one that sealed an incredible comeback – it was much simpler, it was from the spot with all three points on the line.

 Julian Dicks stood up to the plate with just 15 minutes left against Ipswich, sent the goalkeeper the other way and absorbed the waves of euphoria rolling off the Kop.